izelg/Masterthesis_Bolometer/readme.txt

 additional_functions.py: During the development of the script above I created some functions that became obsolete later.
 I will collect them here for the case that I ever need them or a function of similar structure again.

+golfoil_absorption.py: I wrote functions to plot the goldfoil absorption line, functions to plot the spectra of measurements and a function to derive the percentage of an arbitrary spectra that will be absorbed by the goldfoil.

+bolo_calibration.py: Here are the functions to derive kappa and tau from the omic calibration. (possibly to be extended by relative calibration and optical absolut calibration functions.)